arras-energy/gridlabd-old/docs/Converters/Import/Table_data.md

 #input "input_file.csv" -f "table" -t "object"
 ~~~

+The `class` can either be defined through `options` or specified directly in the CSV.
 If you'd like to omit the class in the table you can specify it in the input command line instead as

 ~~~
 #input "input_file.csv" -f "table" -t "object" -C "pole"
 ~~~
-The caveat with doing so is that all the objects specified in the CSV must match the class specified in the input command.
-The code will overwrite this specification if the class is specified in the file.
-You can also omit the names and the function will autopopulate the object in the format as `<class_name>_<row_number>`
+The function will overwrite the `class` specification if the class is already specified in the file.

+The object names can be omitted and the function will autopopulate the object in the format as `<class_name>_<row_number>`

 This will generate an "input_file.glm" and automatically include the objects within the model.